 Time-based restricted stock units granted in 2019 (except for Mr. Rowan's recognition RSUs) under the 2016 Omnibus Plan are scheduled to vest in 25% increments on the first four anniversaries of the grant date, generally subject to continued employment with the Company through the applicable vesting date.
-See "-Potential Payments upon Termination or Change of Control" including the discussion under "-Potential Payments upon Termination or Change of Control-Effect of Termination or Change in Control on Equity Compensation" for a discussion of the effect of termination and change in control on restricted stock units vesting.
+See "-Potential Payments upon Termination or Change of Control" including the discussion under "-Potential Payments upon Termination or Change of Control on Equity Compensation" for a discussion of the effect of termination and change in control on restricted stock units vesting.
 See "-Elements of Compensation-Equity-Based Compensation" for a description of Mr. Rowan's recognition restricted stock units.